papiodesu/leptos_book/src/deployment/ssr.md

 First, create a "Dockerfile" in the root of your application and fill it in with the suggested contents (above); make sure to update the binary names in the Dockerfile example to the name of your own application, and make other adjustments as necessary.

-Also, ensure you have the "flyctl」 CLI tool installed, and have an account set up at [Fly.io](https://fly.io/).
-To install 「flyctl" on MacOS, Linux, or Windows WSL, run:
+Also, ensure you have the "flyctl" CLI tool installed, and have an account set up at [Fly.io](https://fly.io/).
+To install "flyctl" on MacOS, Linux, or Windows WSL, run:

 ```sh
 curl -L https://fly.io/install.sh | sh